Sullson/simpleSlackLLM/README.md

 - **Text-based completions** using **Azure GPT** (GPT-35-Turbo or GPT-4 Turbo with Vision).
 - **Automatic image analysis** when a user uploads an image to Slack, utilizing a custom `process_image` function.

-All other LLM providers or image generation endpoints have been removed.

 ---

 ## 1. Prerequisites